 Faculty: Andrew Robinson

-Andrew spent the better part of his youth growing up in a pottery as a young apprentice.
-He went on receive his BFA in ceramics at the Maryland Institute College of Art and the Glasgow School of Art, Scotland.
-He received an MFA from the School of Visual Arts in New York City.
+Andrew spent the better part of his life working with ceramics starting with an apprenticeship in his youth in a production pottery.
+He went on receive his B.F.A. in ceramics at the Maryland Institute College of Art and the Glasgow School of Art, Scotland.
+He received an M.F.A. from the School of Visual Arts in New York City.
 He has taught and done projects with the Craft Students’ League, Parsons School of Design, Columbia University, Cooper Union and Greenwich House Pottery.
 He is the principle of the Arts and Crafts Research Studio acrStudio.com, an interdisciplinary studio specializing in independent and collaborative work at the cusp of art, craft and design.
 He exhibits extensively in the United States and he was a featured artist at the United Kingdom’s Crafts Council in London.
 His art has brought him to work on collaborations and exhibitions in England, Scotland, India, Haiti, Dominican Republic and across the United States.
 He lives and works in New York City.

 Join my mailing list.